jj5/mini-project/src/JMP001-jj5/README.md

 directory for each supported symbol as defined in `doc/spec.txt`.

 After a bitmap file is created from a template you need to edit it in a graphics editor (such as Microsoft Paint) with an appropriate symbol with an appropriate font.
 The font I have used for the symbols I generated is 48-point Calibri.
+Use a black background and a white foreground.

 The symbol font bitmaps are in the `bmp` directory.
 The file name is 'u', followed by the four-digit alt-key code, followed by a friendly name for the symbol.
 If you need to add new fonts, put the details in the `doc/spec.txt` file (using the same